kmsmith137/ch_frb_l1/MANUAL.md

     Timeout in seconds for the unix pipe connecting L1a and L1b.

-    This parameter determines what happens when L1a tries to write to the pipe, and the pipe is full (presumably because L1b is running slow).
+    This parameter determines what happens when L1a tries to write to the pipe and the pipe is full (presumably because L1b is running slow).
 The dedispersion thread will sleep until the timeout expires, or the pipe becomes writeable, whichever comes first.
 If a second write also fails because the pipe is full, then the L1 server will throw an exception.
+(This will be replaced later by some recovery logic which resets the server.)

     **Important:** the default parameters (l1b_buffer_nsamples = l1b_pipe_timeout = 0) are asking for trouble!
     In this case, the L1 server will crash if the pipe fills for an instant, and the pipe capacity will be a system